 “Very well, can you tell us what the first thing you do before crossing the road?”

-“Easy” said the real Chloe, “go to Olly the Lolly and wait for him to stop the cars”
+“Easy,” said the real Chloe, “go to Olly the Lolly and wait for him to stop the cars.”

-Olly worked for the Local Council looking after the crematorium grounds and was their part time Lollipop Man.
-He was actually a David, who preferred Dave, but being child friendly was quite fond of the children’s nickname; besides if it helped road-safety then it was fine by him.
+Olly worked for the Local Council looking after the crematorium grounds and was their part-time Lollipop Man.
+He was actually a David, who preferred Dave, but being child friendly was quite fond of the children’s nickname.
+Besides, if it helped road-safety then it was fine by him.
 Today something unexpected had occurred and a strange phone call had delayed him, traffic was an unusual bitch and he was running late.

-Ms Norris rolled her eyes above the lenses and waited for the inevitable giggles to start, which of course they did; firstly by Thomas Grays who had spent an entire term talking to the wrong twin much to general amusement.
-Since that point the twins had labelled their bags with a “C” or an “E” to avoid confusion; except when they swapped bags.
-Thomas had taken it in excellent humour though but, like Ms Norris, had developed a degree of uncertainty that after today followed him throughout his adult life.
+Ms Norris rolled her eyes above the lenses and waited for the inevitable giggles to start again, which of course they did.
+First by Thomas Grays who had spent an entire term talking to the wrong twin, much to general amusement.
+Since that point the twins had labelled their bags with a “C” or an “E” to avoid confusion, except when they swapped bags when it didn’t.
+Thomas had taken it in excellent humour, but like Ms Norris, had developed a degree of uncertainty that after today followed him throughout his adult life.

-As for the twins; it was early in her teacher training but she was entirely captivated by their vitality for life and the infectious personalities that drew in friends and enthralled teachers alike.
-Handful for sure in their teens and would cause more than one broken heart; if, of course, they could actually separate enough to actually let the other have a boyfriend and if not; she blinked and wiped away the laughter tears, Samantha, you are a trainee teacher and that thought is entirely inappropriate!
+As for the twins, it was early in her teacher training and she was entirely captivated by their vitality for life.
+The infectious personalities that drew in friends and enthralled teachers alike.
+Handful, for sure, in their teens and would cause more than one broken heart; if, of course, they could actually separate enough to actually let the other have a boyfriend and if not, she blinked and wiped away the laughter tears, Samantha, you are a trainee teacher and that thought is entirely inappropriate!

 The discussion got no further forward as the end of day bell echoed round the school.
 Still, chuckling Ms Norris stood up.